The Award Process: Overview

 All applications will be subjected to the following review process:

-PAEMST winners are announced and honored the year following the receipt of the application.
+PAEMST winners are typically announced and honored the year following the receipt of the application.

 Each awardee receives a certificate signed by the President of the United States and a $10,000 award from NSF.
 Awardees and their guests are honored during events that take place in Washington, DC.
 These events include an award ceremony, celebratory receptions, professional development programs, and discussions with policy-makers on how to improve mathematics and science (including computer science) education.